Lessons Learned: The Impact of New York's School Drinking Water Lead Testing Policies

 Looking Ahead: Future Steps for Improving School Drinking Water Quality

-• Continued policy review and refinement: As with any policy, regular reviews are crucial to ensure the lead testing policies continue to meet their objectives and adapt to new research or technological advances.
+Repetition of policy review and updating: Just like any policy, periodic reviews are important to make sure that lead testing policies are still reaching their goals and adjusting to new research or technologies.

 Share this on social media: